Toward a Circular Economy

 Environmental Contribution Product

 In order to achieve a carbon neutral society, including our operations, and to realize a recycling-based society, we recognize that it is essential to create and develop products and businesses that contribute to the reduction of environmental impact in response to the social demands.
 In accordance with this, we evaluate the environmental impact of our products at each stage of their life cycle from the perspective of life cycle assessment (LCA), and define products that lead to the reduction of environmental impact and mitigation of social issues as Environmental Contribution Product.
-In FY2020, we started to operate a system to certify the environmental contribution products in our group.
+We have been operating a system to certify the environmental contribution products within our group since FY2020.

 Efforts for 3R in Kyushu Miike Area